Shtein23/Shtein23.github.io/README.md

-# SIte FOR PROJECT "Alternative Communication"
+# SITE FOR PROJECT "Alternative Communication"